Garcinia cambogia is available as an herbal

 cautions, toxicity, cause for liver concern?

 Crit Rev Food Sci Nutr.
 2012.
 Evaluation of the safety and efficacy of hydroxycitric acid or Garcinia cambogia extracts in humans.
 With regard to toxicity and safety, it is important to note that except in rare cases, studies conducted in experimental animals have not reported increased mortality or significant toxicity.
 Furthermore, at the doses usually administered, no differences have been reported in terms of side effects or adverse events (those studied) in humans between individuals treated with G. cambogia and controls.

 I am a pharmacist and have read in a magazine that liver damage is linked to hydroxycitric acid in garcinia cambogia.
 Have you heard anything about this.

-As of 2014, I have not come across any such research regarding liver damage from the use of this herb by humans in supplement form but we have had reports from individuals that such liver problems have occurred and there have been anecdotal cases reported in the medical literature.
+As of 2016, I have not come across research regarding liver damage from the use of this herb by humans in supplement form but we have had reports from individuals that such liver problems have occurred and there have been anecdotal cases reported in the medical literature.

 Is garcinia cambogia supplement safe to use for many months at a time?

 We prefer you take this herb no longer than 3 weeks on, and then at least 2 weeks off.